JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 We've talk a lot about Excel in the most recent posts.

-Let's flip the script and start to discuss coding in Python, with a strong focus on `literate programming` and `reproducibility`.
+Let's flip the script and start to discuss coding in Python.

 More on what that entails next time.